 I ask myself one simple question, gumdrop, can it be use to gather information on me or on others?
 Always go with the second option.

 Whatever one has most recently spilled forth from my lips, of course my little sugar plumb.

-- Did you want to ask Lord A a question?
-Just reply to your most recent Chirrup.
-Sign up here.
+Did you want to ask Lord Akeldama a question?
+Join the Chirrup.

 The 5th Gender (A Tinkered Stars Mystery as G. L. Carriger).